-As of December 31, 2019, 11,500,000 warrants were outstanding for the purchaseone-half of one share of common stock (an aggregate of 5,750,000 shares) at a price of \$11.50 per whole share, subject to adjustment.
-The warrants were issued by HSAC as part of the units sold in its IPO in May 2019 and are classified in equity.
-The warrants are exercisable commencing on May 14, 2020 and expire in December 2024 or earlier upon redemption or liquidation.
-The warrants are redeemable, at the Company's option, in whole and not in part, at a price of \$0.01 per warrant, upon a minimum of 30 days' prior written notice of redemption, and if, and only if, the last sale price of the Company's common stock equals or exceeds \$16.50 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends a notice of redemption to the warrant holders.
+In connection with HSAC's inital public offering in May 2019, HSAC issued 11,500,000 warrants for the purchase of one-half of one share of common stock (an aggregate of 5,750,000 shares) at a price of \$11.50 per whole share, subject to adjustment.
+The warrants were classified as equity.
+All of the warrants remained outstanding as of and were exercisable commencing on May 14, 2020.
+The warrants were set to expire in December 2024 or earlier upon redemption or liquidation.
+The warrants were redeemable, at the Company's option, in whole and not in part, at a price of \$0.01 per warrant, upon a minimum of 30 days' prior written notice of redemption, and if, and only if, the last sale price of the Company's common stock equaled or exceeded \$16.50 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends a notice of redemption to the warrant holders.
+In May 2020, the Company delivered a notice of the redemption to the warrant holders, and an aggregate of 11,438,290 outstanding warrants were subsequently exercised for an aggregate of 5,719,145 shares of the Company's common stock at a price of \$11.50 per share, for net proceeds of approximately \$65.8 million.
+The remaining 61,710 warrants were cancelled, and the holders thereof paid \$0.01 per cancelled warrant.
+No warrants remain outstanding as of June 30, 2020.